Bengal Sultanate: Mosque architecture

 Mosques were built across the length and breadth of the Bengal Sultanate.
 The highest concentration of mosques from the Bengal Sultanate can be found in the North Bengal regions of Bangladesh and Indian West Bengal.
 A mosque city developed near the southwestern Bengali Sundarbans forest as a result of the patronization of Governor Khan Jahan Ali.
 In 1985, UNESCO designated the city as a World Heritage Site.
 In central areas, the Pathrail Mosque in Faridpur is one of the best-preserved sultanate-era structures.
 In the northeast, the Shankarpasha Shahi Masjid in Sylhet is a well-preserved structure of the Bengal Sultanate.
 In the northeastern Indian state of Assam, the Panbari Mosque was built during the reign of Sultan Alauddin Hussain Shah.
 Other mosques can be found in coastal areas of West Bengal and parts of Bihar, such as the Sayed Jamaluddin Mosque.
-In the southeast, the Santikan Mosque (built in the 1430s) stands in ruins in Rakhine State (formerly Arakan) of Myanmar (formerly Burma).
+In the southeast, the Santikan Mosque (built in the 1430s) stands in ruins in Rakhine State (formerly Arakan) of Myanmar.

 Imperial mosques had an in-built throne for the Sultan.
 These thrones are termed as Badshah-e-Takht (King's Throne).
 The Sultans sat on the elevated throne and addressed his subjects below.
 The Sultans also administered justice and managed government affairs while sitting on these thrones.
 Mosques served as royal courts.
 Mosques across the Bengal Sultanate had these thrones.
-The Sultans traveled from one town to another and hosted royal court activities in mosques with a Badshah-e-Takht.
-The Badshah-e-Takht in Kusumba Mosque is heavily decorated with a small intrinsically designed mihrab.
+The sultans travelled from one town to another and hosted royal court activities in mosques with a Badshah-e-Takht.
+The Badshah-e-Takht in Kusumba Mosque is heavily decorated with a small, intrinsically designed mihrab.
 The Adina Mosque has one of the largest royal galleries in the subcontinent.